owainkenwayucl/uclapi-java/Readme.md

 (println (clojure.string/join "\n" (Person/searchAPI (UCLApiConnection. token) query)))
 ```

-You can then run this code with:
+If you have the Debian/Ubuntu `clojure wrappers` you can then run this code with:

 ```none
 $ clojure examples/search.clj <insert your API key here> Kenway
 ```

+Alternative wrappers may be found here: https://github.com/owainkenwayucl/clojure-wrappers

 ### Scala